jventures-jdn/jnsjs/README.md

 NFT Metadata
 The JNS Metadata Service provides NFT metadata for JNS names.
 It can be queried for any wrapped name, or any unwrapped .jfin 2LD.

-To get the metadata for a name, call this endpoint:
+To get the metadata for a name, call these endpoint:

 - Mainnet
 https://jns-metadata.jfinchain.com/jfin/{contractAddress}/{tokenId}